 Before joining the NSF, Suresh served as the dean of the School of Engineering and the Vannevar Bush Professor of Engineering at the Massachusetts Institute of Technology (MIT).
 His research at MIT, which continues at Carnegie Mellon, into the properties of engineered and biological materials, and their connections to human diseases, has been published in more than 300 research articles, 25 patent applications and three books.
 This research has shaped many disciplines and technologies at the intersections of engineering, science and medicine.
 Suresh’s research and inventions have benefited industry practice through licensing of intellectual property, a technology startup and numerous consulting and advising activities.
 More than 100 students, postdoctoral fellows and visiting scholars have been members of his research group, and many of them now occupy prominent positions in academia, industry and government worldwide.

-Suresh received his Bachelor of Technology degree from the Indian Institute of Technology, Madras, in First Class with Distinction; a master's degree from Iowa State University; and a Doctor of Science degree from MIT.
+Graduating from high school at the age of 15, Suresh received his bachelor of technology degree from the Indian Institute of Technology in Madras, in first class with distinction; a master's degree from Iowa State University; and completed a doctor of science degree from MIT in two years.
 Following postdoctoral research at the University of California, Berkeley, and the Lawrence Berkeley National Laboratory, he joined the faculty of engineering at Brown University in December 1983, and was promoted to full professor in July 1989.
 He joined MIT in 1993 as the R.P.
-Simmons Professor of Materials Science and Engineering and served as head of MIT's Department of Materials Science and Engineering during 2000-2006.
+Simmons Professor of Materials Science and Engineering and served as head of MIT's Department of Materials Science and Engineering from 2000-2006.

 Suresh has been married to Mary (Delmar) since 1986.
 They have two daughters, Nina and Meera.